mintty/mintty/wiki/Tips.md

 * `mintty --WSL=Ubuntu`
 * `mintty --WSL` (for the Default distribution as set with `wslconfig /s`)

-Note, the `wslbridge` tool needs to be installed in `/bin` for this purpose (see below for details).
+Note, the `wslbridge2` gateways need to be installed in `/bin` for this purpose (see below for details).

 A WSL terminal session can be configured for the mintty session launcher